iamgio/pokedex-java-api/README.md

 String englishStringFromPearl = flavors.filterVersion(Version.PEARL).get(Language.ENGLISH);
 ```

-_This project is currently work in progress.
-Once finished, the JAR file will be released.
-At the moment you're free to clone this repository and use it as you wish.
-Credits to this project and to pokeapi.co are appreciated._
+_Credits to this project and to pokeapi.co are appreciated._